Christopher Edge, author of How to Write Your Best Story Ever!

 , shares his five top tips to help you fan the flames of your child's creative writing in the run-up to Christmas.

-Find more inspiration with our creative writing books for children.
+Find more inspiration with our books for budding artists and writers.

 1. Story sparks

 Every story needs a spark of inspiration.
 Encourage your child to look out for Christmas-themed story ideas.
 Maybe a last-minute shopping trip could be the setting for a comic Christmas tale, or a newspaper headline about refugees could inspire a story about the true meaning of Christmas.

 If you want to inspire a young author, books make the perfect Christmas gift.
 And why not give your child with a creative space that's all their own – a notebook or journal for them to scribble down story ideas, invent incredible characters or even draw pictures of the places where they want to set their story.
 A writer's notebook is a private place where they can gather their inspiration, so don't go sneaking a peek when they’ve gone to sleep on Christmas Eve!

 Everyone knows that Father Christmas eats the mince pies on Christmas Eve and leaves the crumbs behind.
 But how about Father Christmas leaving behind the first line of a story too?
 Tear out a scrap of paper from a diary showing the date ‘December 24th’ with the handwritten line, “Looks like being another busy night…” When your child finds this near fireplace, ask them to finish Father Christmas’s diary for the busiest night of his year.